janovekj/fini/docs/step-by-step-tutorial.md

 type LoginMachine = Machine<{
   input: State<{
-    emailChanged: string;
+    changeEmail: string;
   }>;
 }>;
 ```

 Each event name is mapped to a corresponding _payload type_.
 This refers to the data that we might want to pass along with the event.
-In our case, we're sending an email, which is a `string`, and `emailChanged` is typed accordingly.
+In our case, we're sending an email, which is a `string`, and `changeEmail` is typed accordingly.

 If you're coming from Redux, it's pretty much the exact same as the concept of payloads in action objects (because behind the scenes, this _is_ an action object - Fini just calls them events instead).